 While being is news at any cost seems to be of utmost importance, what we fail to realise is that the core content somewhere gets lost on the way.
 The focus strays away from the fundamental subjects towards frivolous comments and bigotry.
 This may be gaining eyeballs and publicity for some but it is a definite loss of quality debate for the society.

 Some may argue that it is only but natural in a debate to question others.
 Sure, rebuttal may be inherent to the spirit of any debate but bigotry most definitely is not.
 Questioning someone else’s opinion can be healthy as long as their divergent views are respected.
-However, we usually find people labelling others for having opinions contrasting to the “public sentiment” instead.
-Many don’t take well to such dissent and shift the focus from rebutting the opinion to ridiculing and name-calling.
+However, what we usually find is people labelling others for having opinions contrasting to the “public sentiment”.
+Such dissent is not taken well by many and the focus is shifted from rebutting the opinion to ridiculing and name-calling.

 For some of the influential personalities, this is often a well-thought of, planned publicity strategy.
 Celebrities, politicians, and leaders see this as a way of gaining more “followers”.
 They often resort to making bold, controversial statements to attract comments and gaining publicity.
-Creating Team A and Team B is an essential marketing strategy for their publicity campaign and strategy.
+The creation of Team A and Team B is an essential marketing strategy for their increasing public image.

 It is people like us who watch them on television, read about them in the tabloids and then talk about them in our conversations.
 We refer to these tactics as “publicity stunts” but they still make way into our dining-table discussions – not realising that we are giving in to the desired results.
 And because of this, it seems almost acceptable that such tactics have worked in the past and shall continue to do so.
 So who’s to blame, right?